 - Permanent stay (unlimited)

-Depending on your skill level, experience, location, field of employment and employer, individual salaries can vary.
+Individual salaries can vary depending on your skill level, experience, location, the field of employment, and employer.
 For instance, the average salary for a supermarket worker is around £360, whereas pharmacists earn around £1170 and doctors up to £3150.
-The average net salary in Croatia is around £796, as of April 2020.
+The average net salary in Croatia is around £796 as of April 2020.

 English is fairly widely spoken across the country.
 Over 75% of people speak it there, although it’s worth noting that job opportunities can be hard to come by for non-Croatian speakers.
-But don’t let that put you off from living your dream Mediterranean lifestyle.
-Be bold … chase new prospects and create opportunities by investing in property, going freelance or starting a business.
-Innovative ideas and ventures will give you a seriously strong and competitive edge there.
+But don’t let that prevent you from living your dream Mediterranean lifestyle.
+Be bold … chase new prospects, and create opportunities by investing in property, going freelance or starting a business.
+Innovative ideas and ventures will give you a strong competitive edge there.

 Croatia is a relatively small country and increasingly modern, meaning getting around can be a doddle.

 The railway network is less than desirable.
-Limited routes, long delays and slow speeds mean the majority of locals and tourists avoid them.
+Limited routes, long delays and slow speeds mean most locals and tourists avoid them.
 Buses and coaches, however, are well-maintained and provide a reliable and cheap way of getting from A to B.

 Over the last decade or so, the motorways have been upgraded and are pleasant to drive on, but rural roads, including those on the islands, can be rather narrow and winding.
 You should also keep an eye out for small and large animals crossing — or simply standing in the middle of the roads.
 Keep your credit card or cash at hand for paying the highway tolls.

-Your UK driving license will be valid for up to one year from the day on which the UK leaves the EU, but it is recommended to apply for a Croatian license as soon as possible.
+Your UK driving license will be valid for up to one year from the day the UK leaves the EU, but applying for a Croatian license is recommended as soon as possible.
 After 31 December 2020, you will have to submit a certificate of medical fitness to drive, as well.